Patrick Cooney: Political career

-After the 1973 general election a Fine Gael–Labour Party National Coalition government took office, and Cooney was appointed to Liam Cosgrave's cabinet as Minister for Justice.
-He ordered the coffin of Frank Stagg, an IRA volunteer, to be covered in concrete.
+This election saw a Fine Gael–Labour Party National Coalition government take office, and Cooney was appointed to Liam Cosgrave's cabinet as Minister for Justice.
+He ordered the coffin of Frank Stagg to be covered in concrete.
 In December 1973, the Supreme Court found in McGee v.
 The Attorney General that marital privacy was protected by the Constitution of Ireland, including a right to contraception.
 Cooney proposed the Control of Importation, Sale and Manufacture of Contraceptives Bill 1974, which was defeated in the Dáil on a free vote, with Cosgrave voting against the legislation proposed by a member of his cabinet.

 Cooney was one of several cabinet ministers to lose his seat at the 1977 general election but was subsequently elected to the 14th Seanad as a Senator for the Cultural and Educational Panel.

+In October 1977, he was the subject of a libellous column by the Sunday World and went on to win £28,000 libel damages said by one former Dublin newspaper editor to be the "result of a combination of unprofessional journalism, editorial strife within the paper and managerial timidity".

 In 1979, at the first direct elections to the European Parliament, he stood unsuccessfully in the Connacht–Ulster constituency.

 At the 1981 general election, he was returned to the Dáil again for his old Longford–Westmeath constituency.
 Under Garret FitzGerald, Cooney served as Minister for Transport and Minister for Posts and Telegraphs from June 1981 to March 1982, as Minister for Defence from December 1982 to February 1986, and as Minister for Education from 1986 to 1987.

 He was elected as a MEP for the Leinster constituency at the 1989 European Parliament elections and did not contest the 1989 general election.
 He did not stand for re-election in 1994.